|

 purchase tank trailers for rural fire departments that obtain

-from being used, but the Cary Fire Department went ahead
+for such a program, but the Cary Fire Department went ahead

-anyway.
 The tractor was purchased at Camp Lejeune as

 military surplus, a 180-horsepower International truck tractor